 Another bonus to winter in Colorado’s national parks is that cars are prohibited from mucking up trails primed for cross-country pioneers.
 This is certainly the case for one of the state’s most popular trails, South Rim Drive (7 miles), which swishes Nordic skiers and snowshoers to staggering views of Gunnison’s snow-dusted “black” rock walls.
 Rent skis in Gunnison or Montrose and park at the South Rim Visitor Center.

 Insider Tip: A few times a year the ranger program offers guided full-moon trips.
 If you think the canyon looks impressive during the day, just imagine those sheer rock faces under a moonlight beam.
 If the date’s not right, check out the ranger program’s stargazing and snowshoe tours.

 6. Ice Fishing at Eleven Mile State Park

 Coloradans don’t give up their favorite pursuits in the winter — they just have to switch them up a bit!
-How often do you get to spend quality time with your closest friends in a homely hut swapping stories and sippin’ beer?
+How often do you get to spend quality time with your closest friends in a homey hut swapping stories and sippin’ beer?
 Amid all those good times, don’t forget about reeling in fleshy kokanee, trout and pike.
 Out-of-towners or newbies can visit 11 Mile Marina for equipment rentals or guided trips.

 Insider Tip: Eleven Mile State Park is roughly one hour away from two of Colorado’s most popular destinations: Breckenridge and Colorado Springs.
 Make a weekend of your ice-fishing excursion and poke around these hot spots or meander your way into Park County’s lesser-known, but equally enjoyable, towns like Lake George or Alma to experience mountain-town hospitality at its finest.